Department of Tacna: Republican period

-Chilean administration
+Chilean period

 On 26 May 1880, after the Battle of Alto de la Alianza, the Chilean army occupied the Tacna province.
 Under the terms of the treaty, Chile was to occupy the provinces of Tacna and Arica for ten years, after which a plebiscite was to be held to determine the region's sovereignty.
-Tacna remained under Chilean control for 50 years, during which Chilean groups and authorities lead a campaign of Chilenization in an attempt to persuade the local population to abandon their Peruvian past and accept Chilean nationality.
+Tacna remained under Chilean control for 50 years, during which Chilean groups and authorities led a campaign of Chilenization in an attempt to persuade the local population to abandon their Peruvian past and accept Chilean nationality.

 However, Peruvian nationalists ensured that the Chilean propaganda failed and the planned plebiscite was never held.
 Finally, in 1929, the Treaty of Lima was signed in which Chile kept Arica, while Peru regained Tacna whilst receiving a $6 million indemnity and other concessions.
 From 1890 to 1929, Locumba served as the provisional capital of the area of the department not under Chilean administration.

 Some of the important persons who lived in Tacna during the Chilean administration was Salvador Allende and his family; they lived in the city for eight years.
-Allende lived in Tacna sincefrom when he was a baby.
+Allende lived in Tacna from infancy.
 He arrived in 1908 and studied in the Tacna School (Liceo de Tacna).